Danielle Legros Georges: Life and career

 Danielle Legros Georges was born in Gonaïves, Haiti.
 Her family lived in the Democratic Republic of the Congo before settling in Boston, Massachusetts.
 She had lived and worked in Chicago and New York.

 After graduating from Emerson College with a bachelor's degree in Communication Studies, she became part of the Dark Room Collective of Black writers, and went on to earn a master's of fine arts degree in English and creative writing from New York University.
-As Ira Mathur observes, Georges had "an enduring commitment to the arts, but also to the notion of art as a vehicle for social engagement and healing.
+As Ira Mathur observes, Legros Georges had "an enduring commitment to the arts, but also to the notion of art as a vehicle for social engagement and healing.
 It was at NYU that she began to seriously engage with poetry, and her work began to reflect her complex engagement with language—both as a means of expression and as a tool for cultural reclamation."

 She was a professor in the Creative Arts in Learning Division of Lesley University.

 Her poetry appeared in many literary journals – including Agni, The Boston Globe, Transition, World Literature Today, SpoKe, SX Salon, The Caribbean Writer, Callaloo, Salamander, Poiesis, Black Renaissance Noire, MaComère, and The American Poetry Review – and has been widely anthologised, including in New Daughters of Africa (edited by Margaret Busby, 2019).

 Legros Georges's debut book of poems, Maroon, was published in 2001 by Curbstone Press / Northwestern University Press.
 Her second poetry collection, The Dear Remote Nearness of You (Barrow Street Press, 2016), won the New England Poetry Club's Sheila Margaret Motton Book Prize.
 Her last collection, Three Leaves, Three Roots: Poems on the Haiti–Congo Story, was published by Beacon Press in January 2025.